Hi, I'm Steve Dnistrian.

 I also recognized that I loved learning just as much as I loved the business itself.

 That's why I decided to jump around a bit and explore different work environments.

-And so, over the course of 30 years, I've delved deeply into public relations, advertising, branding,
+And so, over the course of my career, I've delved deeply into public relations, advertising, branding,

 market research and more, while immersing myself in the disruptive force of social, digital and mobile communication.